-The board of Governors and Headteacher agree key policies and procedures for school.
+The Trustees of QEGSMAT, the local board of Governors and Headteacher agree key policies and procedures for school.
 These are to ensure pupil and staff safety at all times as well as ensuring the best provision possible.
 Please click on a link below to find out the procedures in place for our pupils.
 If you would like any policies in paper format, please just pop in to the office and a member of staff will make them available to you.

 Please note, all of our policies are in the Adobe Reader (.PDF) format.
 If you do not have Adobe Reader installed on your computer, please click HERE to download the newest version of the Adobe Reader application.